 Specified federal procurement payment.
-A specified federal procurement payment means any payment made pursuant to a contract with the U.S. Government entered into after January 1, 2011, for the provision of goods, if such goods are manufactured or produced in any country which is not a party to an international procurement agreement with the United States, or the provision of services, if such services are provided in any country which is not a party to an international procurement agreement with the United States, or the provided in any country which is not a party to an international procurement agreement with the United States.
+A specified federal procurement payment means any payment made pursuant to a contract with the U.S. Government entered into after January 1, 2011, for the provision of goods, if such goods are manufactured or produced in any country which is not a party to an international procurement agreement with the United States, or the provision of services, if such services are provided in any country which is not a party to an international procurement agreement with the United States.

-QIs with no primary chapters 3 and 4 withholding responsibility.
+Qls with no primary chapters 3 and 4 withholding responsibility.
 If you are a QI that did not assume primary withholding responsibility under both chapters 3 and 4, enter the total amount of the tax liability of U.S. withholding agent(s) under both chapters 3 and 4 on line 59.
 Report all other amounts on the line that corresponds with the date the liability was incurred.